 Bonus: Lake Chelan hosts a variety of fall festivals.
 Consider planning a trip Oct.7-8 or 14-15 for the annual Lake Crush Festival, a two-day festival where you can take in the beautiful autumn sounds and sights of Lake Chelan while stomping grapes and tasting the delicious fruits of your labor along with exploring local wineries with special tours from cellar masters and winemakers.
 November 17-24 marks Lake Chelan’s Festival of Trees.
 Take a leisurely stroll through the businesses located in historic downtown Chelan while bidding on the beautifully decorated holiday trees that line the main drag.
 Psst… each tree is designed by a local artist, merchant or organization and all proceeds from the auction will benefit the Chelan Food Bank.
 Or consider visiting Nov.
 24-26 during Lake Chelan’s Fall Barrel Tasting.
 During this time, visitors can give thanks to the harvest season by enjoying the season’s warming reds straight from the barrel, and linger over samples of the best varieties in the valley.
 Psst... winemakers will also be on hand sharing their secrets and techniques for creating their award-winning wines and showcasing some of their delicious collections.

 Where will you be heading off to this fall?
-Let us know in the comments section below!
+Tell us in the comments below!